sunbeam-labs/sunbeam/docs/usage.rst

 --------------------

 .. code-block:: shell

    	├── mapping

-Right now this contains all the output files (.bam) for the mapping of reads back to target genomes.
-We plan on breaking down the output into subfolders for a more organized structure soon.
+   	│   └── genome1

+Alignment files (in BAM format) to each target genome are contained in subfolders named for the genome.

 Quality control
 ---------------